GIXLabs/input_challenge_ntu/README.md

 # Extra Credit
 - Fabrication
-    - Lasercut and heat bend a controller. ([Lasercutting tutorial takes about 30 minutes](https://gixlabs.github.io/how_to/first_lasercut.html))
+    - Lasercut and heat bend a controller.
     - 3D print your controller. (very hard, but doable with the faster printers)
 - Electronics
     - Find a different button to use with the board in the Prototyping Labs.